-Here’s the thing: It’s actually very difficult to tell how widely available text-to-911 is, or even to show all the places where it is.
-The FCC and NHTSA have made efforts to do so, but their information is largely self-reported by states and individual PSAPs, and discrepancies are rife in the data.
+It’s actually very difficult to tell how widely available text-to-911 is, or even to show all the places where it is available.
+The FCC and NHTSA have made efforts to do so, but their information is largely self-reported by states and individual PSAPs, so much data for individual states and years is missing.

 The state of Minnesota is a perfect example of why PSAP counts don’t tell the whole story.
 Despite the fact that only 34 of the state’s 97 primary PSAPs are capable of receiving text messages, anybody can text 911 anywhere in the state of Minnesota and be sure that it will reach an emergency dispatcher.

 Minnesota took a regional approach to implementing the technology.
 In most places, regional dispatch centers will receive a text and then route it to the appropriate local PSAP.